 \section{Introduction}

 Power engineers rely on simulation to accomplish operation and planning tasks.
-Dynamic simulation tools are extensively used to simulate the dynamic behavior of power systems when it is subject to disturbances such as faults, sudden loss of transmission paths, and loss of generation or load.
+Dynamic simulation tools are used extensively to simulate the behavior of power systems over time subject to disturbances, such as faults, sudden loss of transmission paths, and loss of generation or load.
 Good models and accurate parameters are essential for credible computer simulation.
-In some cases, inaccurate computer models and simulations would result in optimistic decisions, which put the electric infrastructure in jeopardy.
-The extreme consequences of such optimistic decisions are massive outages such as the August 1996 western US system breakup \cite{venkatasubramanian_analysis_2004}.
-In many other cases, inaccurate models and simulations lead power engineers to make pessimistic decisions, which result in reduced asset utilization.
+In some cases, inaccurate computer models and simulations result in optimistic decisions, which can put the electric infrastructure in jeopardy.
+The extreme consequences of such optimistic decisions can be massive outages, such as the August 1996 western U.S. system breakup \cite{venkat_analysis_2004}.
+In many other cases, inaccurate models and simulations lead to pessimistic decisions, resulting in reduced asset utilization.

-Given the complexity and large footprint of the power system, a power company needs to reduce the model to its own service territory.
-The goal of such model reduction is to reasonably represent the external system with a simplified smaller model so that the analysis can be performed more efficiently \cite{Antoulas01asurvey,wang_dynamic-feature_2014}.
-This is especially of particular interest for real-time power system operation, such as on-line dynamic security assessment \cite{tiako_real-time_2012, sun_online_2007, xue_new_1998}.
+Given the power grid's complexity and large footprint, a power company needs a reduced model for the region outside of its own service territory.
+The goal of such model reduction is to reasonably represent the external system with a simplified smaller model so analysis can be performed more efficiently \cite{Antoulas01asurvey,wang_dynamic-feature_2014}.
+This is of particular interest for real-time power system operation, such as online dynamic security assessment \cite{sun_online_2007, tiako_real-time_2012, xue_new_1998}.

-Traditionally, model reduction is performed in the steady-state context, largely ignoring dynamics in the external system, or performed off-line where scenarios may be different from the real-time conditions.
-This has served the power system reasonably well when the power system behaviors are more predictable.
-However, this practice is no longer adequate because the power system is becoming more and more dynamic and non-linear due to the new mix of intermittent generation and intelligent consumption.
-Model reduction has to evolve to handle such non-linear and dynamic behaviors.
+Traditionally, model reduction is performed in the steady-state context, largely ignoring dynamics, or performed offline where the scenarios may be different from real-time conditions.
+This has served the power system reasonably well when the behaviors are more predictable.
+However, this practice is no longer adequate as the power system is becoming increasingly dynamic and non-linear due to the new mix of intermittent generation and intelligent consumption.
+Model reduction must evolve to handle these non-linear and dynamic behaviors.